taikoxyz/taiko-mono/packages/protocol/docs/ZKReq.md

 - `baseFeePerGas` == the calculated EIP-1559 style base fee.
 - `withdrawalsRoot` == The withdrawals MPT root corresponding to the deposits list.

-Note that some of the above header field checks are duplicates of checks from the Global Variable section.
+Note that some of the header field checks above are duplicates of checks done in the Global Variable section.

 ### Signal Storage